1970 United States Senate election in New Jersey: Campaign

 Guarini ran as the candidate of the powerful Hudson County machine.
 As in 1958, the machine hoped to defeat Williams by running up a large margin in Hudson County, which accounted for the majority of the state's Democratic vote.
 Guarini campaigned on themes that echoed Republican President Richard Nixon's 1968 campaign, calling himself a candidate who would uphold “law and order” and a champion of the “silent majority” and the “forgotten taxpayer."
 Guarini also emphasized his Italian ancestry.

 In a May interview with The New York Times, Williams confessed to past struggles resulting from alcoholism and said that he had been sober for eighteen months, shortly after his disastrous NAACP speech.
 The interview prompted Guarini campaign manager Arthur J. Sills to claim the party should not "risk" supporting a former alcoholic.
 Sills was rebuked by most of the party leadership in New Jersey, including former governor Richard J. Hughes, under whom Sills had served as Attorney General.
 Hughes praised Williams's courage, and he denounced Guarini as "someone who crawled out of the woodwork" and Sills for trying to inject “the meanest kind of issue” into the race.
-Hughes further suggested Sills, who was confined to a wheelchair with polio, “ought to be the last man in the world to hurt anybody with a disease, illness or handicap.”
+Hughes further suggested Sills, who used a wheelchair due to polio, “ought to be the last man in the world to hurt anybody with a disease, illness or handicap.”

 Of all primary candidates in either party, Williams took the strongest stance against American involvement in the Vietnam War; he called for unilateral withdrawal within one year.
 Guarini also supported withdrawal but contended that the United States should have gone into Vietnam to win instead of “tying the generals' hands.”

 Williams received the unified support of organized labor late in the campaign.
 After Senator Ralph Yarborough unexpectedly lost the Democratic primary in Texas to Lloyd Bentsen on May 2, Williams became the potential next chair of the Committee on Labor and Public Welfare.
 As a result, national labor unions flooded New Jersey with donations and volunteers in support of Williams.